yashpatel5400/CurveTorch/README.md

     optimizer.step(closure)
   ```

-To run the suite of unit tests, simply run (from the repo root):
+To run the suite of unit tests (and recreate the figures provided in the accompanying document), simply run (from the repo root):

 ```python
 pytest